 If you’re a stationery lover, then the new year also means a new planner.
 I like to use the Positivity Planner every month as the structure and style of the planner help you to set goals, create new habits and reflect at the end of every month.
 Setting a goal at the start of a new year is great, but keeping on track with those goals every month is where you will see the real difference.

 Are you holding any grudges right now?
 When you hold a grudge against someone, you are also hurting yourself.
 Wipe the slate clean and end the year by forgiving others.
 To forgive others you don’t necessarily need to announce to them or to anyone else that you forgive them, you simply need to let go of your grudge, because holding a grudge does not do well for your well-being.

 4. Book appointments

-Are there any appointments which you’ve been procrastinating, such as the dentist?
+Are there any appointments that you’ve been procrastinating?
 Now is the time to book those appointments so they don’t hang over you in the new year.
 It’s such a good feeling to start the New Year with a fresh to-do list.
 Booking appointments might seem like a small thing, but they can make our minds feel cluttered when left undone.

 5. Organise your photos

 Firstly I’ll admit that I have thousands of photos on my phone!
 So as I write this I’m also reminding myself to go through all of my photos, delete the ones which I don’t want and upload the others to my Google Drive.
 You can also upload to them places such as iCloud, Amazon Cloud and DropBox.
 You can then delete those photos from your phone to save space and have peace of mind knowing that your memories are in a safe place.